 All students can succeed.
 Some students are able, with certain accommodations, to participate in the regular course curriculum and to demonstrate learning independently.
 Accommodations allow access to the course without any changes to the knowledge and skills the student is expected to demonstrate.
 The accommodations required to facilitate the student’s learning can be identified by the teacher, but recommendations from a School Board generated Individual Education Plan (IEP) if available can also be consulted.
 Instruction based on principles of universal design and differentiated instruction focuses on the provision of accommodations to meet the diverse needs of learners.

 - Adjustment and or extension of time required to complete assignments or summative tasks

-Providing alternative assignments or summative tasks
+- Providing alternative assignments or summative tasks

-Use of scribes and/or other assistive technologies
+- Use of scribes and/or other assistive technologies

-Simplifying the language of instruction
+- Simplifying the language of instruction

 Teachers will bring additional resources and teaching materials that provide a rich and diverse learning environment.
 Units in this course profile make specific reference to the intended textbook for this course but can be substituted for any relevant and approved text.